You're Invited: Can Contracts for Difference Keep Canada Competitive?

 That FOMO has caused the Canadian federal government to commit to a “contract for difference” policy to bridge the competitiveness gap.
 So what is a contract for difference (aka ‘CfD’) and how can it help industrial decarbonization?
 What problems are CfDs designed to address?
 Where have CfDs been used, and were they successful?
 And ultimately, will they work to keep Canada competitive with the U.S. in the no-holds-barred clean energy transition race?

-Join David, Sara, and Ed on Season 4 Episode 8 of Energy vs Climate to find out.
-They'll be joined by special guest Dr. Chris Bataille, Adjunct Research Fellow at Columbia University’s Center for Global Energy Policy (CGEP) and researcher with the Institut du Développement Durable et de Relations Internationales (IDDRI.org), to discuss his recent research, with Seton Stiebert, into CfD policy and his work with the Net Zero Steel project.
+On Season 4 Episode 8 of Energy vs Climate David, Sara, and Ed are joined by special guest Dr. Chris Bataille, Adjunct Research Fellow at Columbia University’s Center for Global Energy Policy (CGEP) and researcher with the Institut du Développement Durable et de Relations Internationales (IDDRI.org) to discuss contracts for difference policy.

 About your co-hosts: